 The significance of this desired wholeness is indicated in the epigraph, or prologue, which the author speaks in his own voice for the last chapter.
 This tells an apparently unrelated story of the man he met in a mental home, a "nuthouse".
 This man, Siggs, a self-taught loner from eastern Oregon, had tried to live in complete solitude, but after a month and a half committed himself and took on the position of ward public relations officer.
 He explains that only by succeeding in this can he make solitude a real option, an act of choice rather than of flight.
-Once he has made this choice, he is able to go back to his solitude, where he is perfectly happy with himself and able to get on with the main task, to deal with the "main party . .
-Nature or God.
+Once he has made this choice, he is able to go back to his solitude, where he is perfectly happy with himself and able to get on with the main task, to deal with the "main party . . .
+Nature or Sod.
 Or . . .
 Time.
 Or Death.
 Or just the stars and the sage blossoms." (pp.574-75).
 The novel ends with a certain balance achieved between culture and nature, and its three main characters, freed of emotional tangles, now able to get on with this "main task".
 It resolves none of the fundamental problems of sustainable balance, but it does point the way to a balance based on love and work by people at harmony with themselves and therefore not seeking domination over nature or others.

-By contrast, Keri Hulme, in The Stone People, starts with a society that has already disintegrated and an individual who has withdrawn to recreate an ancestral harmony οf peoples and This individual.
-Kerewin. has built herself a stone cultures. tower within which she tries to create a harmony οf her and her European ancestral traditions.
-She ventures Maori out into the local society of town and pub, but her tower gives her the security that enables her to remain aloof.
-Within it. she works as an artist, the individual producing the integration nf time and place that the culture lacks.
-Her work. however. i = interrupted by the arrival of the boy, Simon, whose refusal tο speak is the ultimate rejection of culture and the communication on which it depends.
-Ironically, by challenging her ability to communicate.
-Simon's silence leads Kerewin out of artful but solipsistic communication οf her tower and in the violence of the world to she has tried involves her accepting responsibility for another she finds By herself drawn her back into a world she can inhabit only by discovering a relationship with a culture which the land has made completely its own.
-From this basis she is able to find a way to different peoples and cultures within a wider integration σf Keri Hulme's land.
-Bone People opens with a prologues, which can be read as either prose or poetry, of a mind overwhelmed by human voices and the action of winds and proper then
+By contrast, Keri Hulme, in The Stone People, starts with a society that has already disintegrated and an individual who has withdrawn to recreate an ancestral harmony of peoples and mittures.
+This individual, Kerewin, has built herself a stone tower within which she tries to create a harmony of both her Meeri and ker European ancestral traditions.
+She ventures out into the local enciety of town and pub, but her tower gives her the security that enables her to remain aloof.
+Within it, she works as an artist, the individual producing the integration of time and place that the culture lacks.
+Her work, however, is interrupted by the arrival of the boy, Simon, whose refusal to spection of culture and the shared communication on which it depends.
+Ironically, by challenging For stillity to communicate, Simon's silence leads Kerewin out of the extful but solipsistic communication of her tower and involves ner in the vicience of the world she has tried to reject.
+By accepting responsibility for another she finds herself drawn her back into a world she can inhabit only by dischvering a relationship with a culture which the land has made completely its own.
+From this basis she is able to find a way to a wider integration of different peoples and cultures within a single land.
+Keri Hulme's The Bone People opens with a lyrical prologue, which can be read as either prose or poetry, of a mind overwhelmed by human voices and the action of winds and waves.